The 'Official' Maiden Voyage of the Wilhelm Gustloff

 Vacation days on the flagship KdF

-From onboard the M.S.
+From on board the M.S.
 Wilhelm Gustloff by our contained special reporter.

 A good way down the river Elbe, the "Wilhelm Gustloff" has already come, as the guide to holiday companions and the broad Sun Deck to welcome passengers.
 All German provinces have sent work comrades who are now experiencing the first big trip of the "Wilhelm Gustloff".
 Many foreign comrades are among German people that participate with special pleasure in this maiden voyage of the ship.